Skip to main content

 4. Click on "Save + Done" to save your changes (or "Save + Add New" to add another inventory item)

-To add an item when create a new medical record, or when adding an item to an invoice or estimate:
+How to Add an item when create a new medical record, or when adding an item to an invoice or estimate

 2. Click on the "Add Item" option that appears